 The methods of combining different solutions and introducing the constraints needed to address the datum defect (i.e., specifying origin, scale, and orientation) has become increasingly complicated as more data are assimilated and analysis centers employ various weighting schemes to account for the various observational accuracies.
-These details are beyond the present scope and the interested reader is referred to the IERS Conventions of 200325 and 201026 and references therein (specifically also publications by Altamimi et al., 2002a27, 2002b28, and references therein).
+These details are beyond the present scope and the interested reader is referred to the IERS Conventions of 2003 (McCarthy and Petit 2003) and of 2010 (Petit and Luzum 2010) and references therein (specifically also publications by Altamimi et al. 2002a,b, and references therein).

-The model for the coordinates of any of the observing stations participating in the realization of ITRS is given by where x_0 and v_0 are the coordinates and their velocity of the observing station, defined for a particular epoch, t_0 .
+The model for the coordinates of any of the observing stations participating in the realization of ITRS is given by where x_0 and v_0 are the coordinates and their velocities for the observing station, defined for a particular epoch, t_0 .
 These are solved on the basis of observed coordinates, x(t), at time, t, using some type of observing system (like satellite laser ranging).
 The quantities, Δx_i , are corrections applied by analysis centers to account for various, short-wavelength, local geodynamic effects, such as solid Earth tides, ocean loading, and atmospheric loading, with the objective of accounting for the non-constant velocities.
 Details for corresponding recommended models are provided by the IERS Conventions 2010 (Chapter 7).
 The coordinate vector, x_0 , and the linear velocity, v_0 , for each participating station is provided by IERS as a result of the assimilation of all data, and these represent the consequent realization of ITRS at epoch, t_0 .
-In the past, the linear velocity was modeled largely by the tectonic plate motion model, NNR-NUVEL1A (McCarthy, 1996)29; thus, where $\mathbf{v}{\text{NUVEL1A}}$ is the velocity given as a set of rotation rates for the major tectonic plates, and $\delta \mathbf{v}0$ is a residual velocity for the station.
-The newest ITRFs (since ITRF2000) appear to indicate significant departures of the station velocities, \mathbf{v}0 , from the NNR-NUVEL1A model, which, however, does not impact the integrity of the ITRF.
+In the past, the linear velocity was modeled largely by the tectonic plate motion model, NNR-NUVEL1A (McCarthy, 1996); thus, where v{NUVEL1A} is the velocity given as a set of rotation rates for the major tectonic plates, and δv_0 is a residual velocity for the station.
+The newest ITRFs (since ITRF2000) appear to indicate significant departures of the station velocities, v_0 , from the NNR-NUVEL1A model, which, however, does not impact the integrity of the ITRF.

-$$\mathbf{x}(t) = \mathbf{x}0 + (t - t_0)\mathbf{v}0 + \sum_i \Delta \mathbf{x}i(t),$$ (3.16)
+$$x(t) = x_0 + (t - t_0)v_0 + \sum_i \Delta x_i(t),$$ (3.16)

-$$\mathbf{v}0 = \mathbf{v}{\text{NUVEL1A}} + \delta \mathbf{v}0, \tag{3.17}$$
+$$\mathbf{v}0 = \mathbf{v}{\text{NUVELIA}} + \delta \mathbf{v}0, \tag{3.17}$$